Non- resident’s guide to buying a property with Non Resident Mortgage in Dubai

 Non-GCC people like the people who not hails from Kuwait, Bahrain, UAE, Oman, Qatar and Kingdom of Saudi Arabia are eligible to get freehold and leasehold property in specific investment zones around the Abu Dhabi.
 The areas are Reem island, Yas Island, Al Reef Village, Raha Beach, Saadiyat Island and much more.

-If you are a foreigner who is not currently living in UAE, then Dubai law states that you are capable of purchasing a freehold property in any of the twenty-three freehold areas namely Emirates Hills, Al Barsha South, Dubai Marina, Sheikh Zayed Road, Palm Jebel Ali, Palm Jumeirah and much more. where you can also get from any of the leasehold properties.
+If you are a foreigner who is not currently living in UAE, then Dubai law states that you are capable of purchasing freehold property in any of the twenty-three freehold areas namely Emirates Hills, Al Barsha South, Dubai Marina, Sheikh Zayed Road, Palm Jebel Ali, Palm Jumeirah and much more. where you can also get from any of the leasehold properties.

 The Northern Emirates property